joseahr/gnss-ins-data/README.md

 ```

 >The app will output the following results

-- ``A .html file per session`` (opened on finish) providing a Openlayers 4 map in which are represented the path of the platform (calculated with data from inertial system and the obtained with GNSS techniques) and the coordinates of the photos or stops, according to each session.
+- ``A .html file per session`` (opened on finish) providing an Openlayers 4 map in which are represented the path of the platform (calculated with data from inertial system and the obtained with GNSS techniques) and the coordinates of the photos or stops, according to each session.
 - ``A graph per session`` of the exactly the same data displayed on the .html file
 - ``A graph per session`` of accelerations for each axis (``N,E,D`` in our case) which will plot the accelerations for obtained with the inertial system and the accelerations obtained with GNSS techniques combined with the position of the photos or stops in the graph.
 - ``A file per session`` containing all the data merged with the calculations for every epoch of the insertial sensor.(Position obtained with GNSS data, position obtained with INS system, accelerations obtained with the GNSS data, accelerations calculated with the inertial data, velocities, euler angles, ...)